jherskovic/MedRec/README.md

-As of the end of 2013, the UMLS is large enough that generating the RxNorm dictionaries crashes the Python DBM implementation used internally by the shelve module.
-I switched generation to build shelves "manually" (i.e. they can still be read correctly by the native shelve module) by using a different DBM provider, semidbm (a highly-performant pure Python implementation).
+As of the end of 2013, the UMLS is large enough that generating the RxNorm dictionaries crashes the Python DBM implementation used internally by the shelve module, which was the original way I implemented the stores.

-    pip install semidbm
-should be enough to set you up correctly.
+I've replaced the use of the shelve module with my own sqlite_dict, from a different program.
+I've used sqlite_dict for years and it's behaved predicatbly and stably, and requires only Python's built-in sqlite support.

-It also requires a treatment database in a pickled bz2 file.
+MedRec also requires a treatment database in a pickled bz2 file.
 You may ignore this file, and treatment intent reconciliation will be skipped.
 If you want to provide one, it should be a pickle dictionary of the form